davidcaron/pclpy/README.md

 ```

 ## Modules
-- Build, but largely untested
+- These modules build.
+They should work, but are largely untested.
     - 2d
     - common
     - geometry